 - For the face, results don’t tend to show until 2-8 weeks after the treatment and the treatment itself can last from 6 months to 1-2 years.

-- N.B.
-Factors such as lifestyle, age and diet can affect how long the treatment lasts.
+- Please note that factors such as lifestyle, age and diet can affect how long the treatment lasts.

 - Tightening cheeks